Balance: Time Management App

 Timer-based study methods are a well-known method used by students all over the world, such as the famous Pomodoro method.

-🤔 However, without external stimuli, the only thing that keeps people willing to use screen time management apps is their self-discipline, which is typically finite and non-tangible.
+🤔 Without external stimuli, the only thing that keeps people willing to use screen time management apps is their self-discipline, which is typically finite and non-tangible.

 Though there are apps that offer incentives (sometimes gamified), many of them struggle with long-term user retention due to a lack of real-world impact to encourage users to continue limiting their screen time.